 At the beginning of Year 9, our students study Romanticism by examining an array of poems from the Romantic era and exploring in more detail how context shapes the meanings and messages presented in literature.
 During Term 2, Year 9 students will complete a modern drama unit where they will either study Arthur Miller’s A View from the Bridge or Willy Russell’s Educating Rita.
 This exposes our students to the key conventions of modern plays.

-They will then be taught John Steinbeck’s novel Of Mice and Men during Terms 3 and 4 where they will focus on analysing characters, themes and context in a perceptive and detailed manner.
+They will then explore George Orwell’s novella Animal Farm during Terms 3 and 4 where they will focus on analysing characters, themes and context in a perceptive and detailed manner.
 In the last two terms of the academic year, our Year 9 students begin their study of Shakespeare’s Macbeth, which serves as one of their set texts for the GCSE English Literature course.